 The project examination phase for Specialised Expo 2027/28 is currently underway, with each candidate having submitted a detailed candidature dossier to the BIE.

-The BIE will then organise Enquiry Missions to assess the feasibility and viability of each candidature project submitted.
+The BIE is carrying out Enquiry Missions to all candidate countries between July and October 2022 to assess the feasibility and viability of each candidature project.

 The host country of Specialised Expo 2027/28 will then be elected by BIE Member States, gathered in a General Assembly set to take place in June 2023, on the principle of one country, one vote.

 The government of the country wishing to organise Specialised Expo 2027/28 submits a letter of candidature to the BIE mentioning the proposed theme, the proposed city and dates, the duration of the Expo (a maximum of 3 months) and the legal status of the organisers.
 The letter must guarantee the full support of the government.

 Upon receipt of one candidature, the BIE enacts a six-month countdown during which all other countries wishing to organise Specialised Expo 2027/28 may notify the BIE of their candidature.
 At the end of this six-month candidature phase, the BIE closes the candidature list.

 There must be at least 15 years between any two Expos (World Expos or Specialised Expos) organised in the same country.
 If the Government submitting the application is not the organiser of the Expo, it must officially recognise the organisers and guarantee the fulfilment of their obligations.

 After the six-month candidature phase, all candidates enter the project examination phase during which they present a detailed candidature dossier based on defined specifications.
 These candidature dossiers are used as the basis for the work of BIE Enquiry Missions that are carried out in candidate countries.